Topic: Water Into Wine. First Sign. Category: Son of Man>

 the wonder of water into wine

+First let us look at the vessels Jesus used.
+There were six water pots of stone.
+Six is the number of man or humanity.
+According to the manner of purification of the Jews, these pots were set aside for outward cleansing.
 In an era of dusty roads, sandals as footwear and eating of food with the right hand, it was essential for water pots to be set aside.
 These pots held the water used to cleanse the feet, hands, pots, cups and vessels from the dirt of the day.
 To the Jews outward cleansing was also a symbol of purification and honour.

 real cleansing

 Shame and fear enveloped them.
-They ran from God.
+As a result they ran from God.
 They disrespected Him and each other.
 The man blamed God for his selfish actions, the woman blamed satan for her selfish actions and both became trapped in a web of lies.

 What was God’s response?